 As we move forward through 2021, we are kicking off a new blog series called Where are They Now?

-Christian, a Vista Engage Member living along the Connecticut Shoreline
+Becca, a Vista Engage Member living along the Connecticut Shoreline

 Where do you live and who do you live with?

 I live in my apartment along the Connecticut shoreline with my housemate, Amanda.
 We first met before I even started at Vista’s Discover Program; we met when I was trying Vista over the summer during Exploring Independence.
 We stayed friends and have become better friends since we started living together.

 What are some of the things you wanted for your life that led you to join the Discover Program?

 Before I started in Discover, I had been doing the same thing (for what felt like) forever.
 I needed to make a change and knew I wanted to live away from home.

 What are some skills you have learned, and what are you still working on?

 The first thing I learned was how to live away from my family.
 Even though it was something I wanted, the transition period was so hard at first.
 I felt homesick and thought, Am I doing the right thing?
 Once I got used to being away from home, I started to really like it here.
 Everyone’s so supportive: my Vista community, my family, and even people in my hometown are really supportive of my life.